 Offered to Registered Nurses with specialist qualifications and extensive clinical experience.
 Completion of the Graduate Diploma in Nursing (or equivalent) is required.
 This unit uses group work and late enrolment may affect your ability to participate actively.

-The aim of this unit is to assist nurses with advanced knowledge and skills to identify and explore opportunities for transformative nursing practice within their individual clinical settings.
-The unit content examines and critiques leadership theories and practices in nursing.
-Students explore key strategies aimed at stimulating innovation, learning and collaboration in nursing practice.
-The course provides students with the opportunity to gain leadership skills through experiential learning.
+This unit aims to assist nurses with advanced knowledge and skills to identify and explore opportunities for transformative nursing practice within their individual clinical settings.
+The unit content examines and critiques past and present leadership theories and practices in nursing.
+You are encouraged to creatively envision and develop strategies to stimulate innovation, learning and collaboration in nursing practice as well as explore how clinical research findings are applied in the context of social, economic, professional, and cultural change.

 |Unit name||Advanced Professional Nursing Practice|